opentrng/opentrng.github.io/docs/index.md

 ## Repository organization

-Take a look at [repository](https://github.com/opentrng/ptrng) organization below and, based on your requirements, navigate to the relevant directory to begin using **OpenTRNG**.
-The repository structure contains these main folders:
+Refer to the [repository](https://github.com/opentrng/ptrng) structure below, and based on your requirements, navigate to the relevant directory to get started with **OpenTRNG**.
+The repository is organized into the following main folders:

 * `analysis`: contains the tools for the [analysis](analysis#analyze-and-evaluate-outputs) of the resulting random binary sequences (such as entropy estimators and auto-correlations),
 * `emulator`: includes the [ring oscillator time series emulator](emulator#emulate-noisy-ring-oscillators) and the [raw random number emulators](emulator#emulate-raw-random-numbers),
 * `hardware`: encloses HDL sources for [simulation](hardware#simulate-hdl-sources) and [FPGA implementation](hardware#compile-for-fpga) of the PTRNG,
-* `remote`: include scripts for [remote control](remote) the **OpenTRNG** FPGA target from a PC.
+* `remote`: include scripts for [remote control](remote) the **OpenTRNG** hardware target from a PC.

 ## Prerequisites

-In order to fully take benefit of **OpenTRNG**, you will need: python 3, an HDL simulator and an hardware (FPGA) tool-suite.
+In order to fully take benefit of **OpenTRNG**, you will need: Python 3, an HDL simulator and an hardware tool-suite (for FPGA or ASIC).

+**OpenTRNG** requires the following:
+- Python 3,
+- HDL simulator,
+- Hardware tool suite (for FPGA or ASIC).

 ### Python